zuopf769/blog/source/_posts/vbuild.md

 The main reason that Gulp is replacing Grunt is the **simplicity** in my opinion.
 Who knows that I had been using PHP for years before meeting Node.js, developing and deploying PHP apps is that stupidly fast and easy.

 Since then, I've made my mind that I want to develop JavaScript apps in a simple way.
-At the same way, I did fall in love with [XO](https://github.com/sindresorhus/xo), which is an ESLint wrapper that reduces the overhead of managing config files. vbuild is to Webpack as XO is to ESLint.
+At the same time, I did fall in love with [XO](https://github.com/sindresorhus/xo), which is an ESLint wrapper that reduces the overhead of managing config files. vbuild is to Webpack as XO is to ESLint.

 ## Why Vue.js